TheCacophonyProject/classifier-pipeline/INSTRUCTIONS.md

 This will take a minute or so.

-By default only clips up to a certian date will be processed, so it may be necessary to edit the `build.py` and edit the line
+By default only clips up to a certain date will be processed, so it may be necessary to edit the `build.py` and edit the line

 ```python
 END_DATE = datetime(2018, 1, 31)